-Include: 2019 undergraduate class: all Exclude: students who transferred in. students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree) H4 Provide the number of students in the 2019 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.
-Exclude students who transferred into your institution 462 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
+Include: \ 2019 undergraduate class: all students

+Exclude: \ students who transferred in.

+\ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

+Provide the number of students in the 2019 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.
+Exclude students who transferred into your institution

+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
-The H5 numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans Average perundergraduate-Percent of the borrower Number in the class (defined cumulative class (defined in above) who principal borrowed from the types of loans specified in the first column borrowed from the types of loans specified in the first column borrowed from the types of loans specified in the first column
+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

+Average per-

+undergraduate-

+Percent of the borrower

+Number in the class (defined cumulative

+class (defined in above) who principal

+H4 above) who borrowed from borrowed from

+borrowed from the types of the types of loans

+the types of loans loans specified in specified in the

+specified in the the first column first column

+Source/Type of Loan first column (nearest 1%) (nearest \$1)